top of page

 Students will need IEW curriculum materials appropriate to their level:

-Additional grammar resources will be used throughout the year.
+Additional grammar resources will be provided throughout the year and may include materials to print at home.

-Classes are intentionally kept small and may fill quickly.
+Classes are intentionally limited and may fill quickly.

 Writing